Cooking Oil & Grease

 Disposal Options

-Food scraps, including cooking oil and grease, from food scrap generators of 18 tons/year (1/3 ton/week) must be diverted to any certified facility within 20 miles.
+Food scraps, including cooking oil and grease, from food scrap generators must be diverted to a certified facility.

-Small amounts of cooking oil may be brought to the District’s HazWaste Center for special recycling or may be safely disposed of in the trash when cool.
-Larger, regularly-generated quantities of cooking oil can often can be collected and beneficially reused.
+Small amounts of cooking oil may be brought to the District’s HazWaste Center for special recycling.
+Larger, regularly-generated quantities of cooking oil can be collected and beneficially reused.
 Ask the company that supplies you with oils to recommend a collection agent.
 Use of vegetable oils for fuel in converted diesel cars is increasing.
 Alternatively, the following businesses accept commercial quantities of used cooking oil and grease for recycling.
 Call each business directly for fees and details.

 Cost